 The magazine review(ed) as many books as possible, from a wide range of publishers in the UK and overseas, but needless to say we do (did) not guarantee a review.

-Rory Waterman – General editor
+Rory Waterman – general editor

-Nick Everett – General editor
+Nick Everett – general editor

 Nick studied English at Oxford University and at Yale University, and is Senior Lecturer in English and American Studies at the University of Leicester, where he is a founder of the Centre for New Writing.
 He has published widely on contemporary British and American poetry, and on creative writing as a subject for university study.

-Libby Peake – Fiction editor
+Libby Peake – (erstwhile) fiction editor